Unlike other European cuisines, few people are aware of what traditional Czech food looks like.

-However, if you’re reading this article then chances are you’re not one of those people, and you’re wondering what to eat in Prague and what traditional Czech food is like.
+However, if you’re reading this article then chances are you’re not one of those people, and you’re wondering what traditional Czech food is like.

-So, without further ado, let’s get into it – here is all the food from Prague (well, Czech food generally!) that you absolutely have to try.
+So, without further ado, here are all the best Czech foods that you absolutely have to try.

-Czech cuisine is, at its heart, comfort food, with a focus on succulent meats, rich sauces, root vegetables and potatoes.
+At its heart, Czech food is comfort food, with a focus on succulent meats, rich sauces, root vegetables and potatoes.

 It is especially rewarding to visit the Czech Republic in the winter time, where you will be able to make the most of the dense, hearty soups, meat stews and stodgy dumplings that feel like a hug from the inside out.